Proxying web servers in the Workbench Extension

 stdout= port, root_path = path) uvicorn.run(app, port

-should always be used to generate the value.
-Note that the path
+to generate the value.

 variable is only set when the environment variable RS_SERVER_URL

-is set; this ensures that the path
+is set.
+This ensures that the path

 to a different value when run outside of Workbench, replace the empty string that path